top of page

 Each of these will be tailored to the group's age level.
 We've hosted PreK-College classes.

-FLOOR 1: Families Behind MVP & Regenerative Farming Students will learn about the two families that own MVP Dairy through video, wall display or interactive game.
+FLOOR 1: The Two Familes Behind MVP & Regenerative Farming Students will learn about the two families that own MVP Dairy through video, wall display or interactive game.
 We will discuss manure managment, soil health and the importance of regerative agriculture.
 We will also view our milk truck bay through a window.

 FLOOR 2: The Milking Parlor Students will view the cows being milked and understand the milking process.
 They will get to step out onto our viewing deck for a closer look at the carousel.
 There is a mock calf to bottle feed and a mock cow to hand milk.
 Students will get to feel a real milking unit and play an interactive game about genetics.